JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 Perforce depot path in TeamCity VCS Root after all parameter resolution.
 For the rule `check-for-changes-teamcity change-commit //depot/project1/...` it should probably be `//depot/project1/`.

-Each such `check-for-changes-teamcity` rule line describes an association between path with commit (`//depot/project1`) and a set of VCS Roots in TeamCity which should be checked for changes.
+Each such `check-for-changes-teamcity` rule line describes an association between path with commit (`//depot/project1`) and a set of VCS roots which should be checked for changes.

 ## Setting up service hook on Team Foundation Server for TFVC and Git